lw8192/Red-Team-Rising/ActiveDirectory/ReadMe.md

 ## General Tools
 [Impacket](https://github.com/SecureAuthCorp/impacket): collection on Python classes for working with network protocols.
-Can be finicky - you may need to uninstall / reinstall when updating.
+Can be finicky - you may need to uninstall / reinstall when updating if the default Kali Impacket library is being used.

     #if not properly installed
     apt install impacket-scripts